 Indications and contraindications:

 See our CKD treatment algorithms.
-Consider SGLT2i in patients without diabetes if CKD and uACR > 30 mg/mmol (uPCR > 50) once already established on maximum-dose RASi (or if RASi contraindicated).
-Note this is currently not a licensed indication (see below).
+Consider SGLT2i in patients without diabetes if CKD and uACR > 25 mg/mmol (uPCR > 50).
+Such patients would usually also be prescribed maximum-dose RASi (unless contraindicated).

 Relative contraindications include immunosuppression (e.g. kidney transplant, lupus, vasculitis) and ADPKD.

 How to prescribe:

 The MHRA have licensed dapagliflozin (10 mg once daily) for use in CKD.

 However, SGLT2i are not yet on the NHS Lothian formulary.
 Therefore need to complete a non-formulary request form (link will only work on NHS Lothian intranet).
 The alternative is to offer patients enrolment in the EMPA-KIDNEY trial which is recruiting in Edinburgh.
 RIE pharmacy stocks empagliflozin, canagliflozin and dapagliflozin.
 It is highly likely that the renal and cardiovascular benefits (and side-effect profile) is similar for all SGLT2i – i.e. it is a class effect.

 Do I need to monitor anything?

 There is no need to routinely monitor blood glucose or eGFR after initiation.
 Anticipate a haemodynamic drop in eGFR – as you might get after starting an ACEi / ARB.